kpetremann/mqtt-exporter/README.md

 Note: the metric name mqtt_state  is not kept to reduce collision risks as it is too common.

+### Zwavejs2Mqtt

+This exporter also supports Zwavejs2Mqtt metrics, preferably using "named topics" (see [official documentation](https://zwave-js.github.io/zwavejs2mqtt/#/usage/setup?id=gateway)).

+To setup this, you need to specify the topic prefix used by Zwavejs2Mqtt in `ZWAVE_TOPIC_PREFIX` the environment variable (default being "zwave/").

 ### Configuration

 Parameters are passed using environment variables.